MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 #### Your responsibilities

 All administrative access to the cluster should be done by using the console.
-Do not expose the cluster's control plane in any dashboard product, outside of the built-in experience in the Azure portal.
+Do not expose the cluster's control plane.

 ##### Azure responsibilities